-- The use of vulnerability checks that organisations are ideally required to complete a self-assessment questionnaire, with responses independently reviewed by an external certifying body. - If required, furthermore in-depth vulnerability tests by a certified ethical penetration tester may be required as additional to the requirements that carry out tests of the systems, using a range of tools and techniques that analyse, identify, and classify the security vulnerabilities in a computer, server, network, or communications infrastructure.
+- The use of vulnerability checks such as Cyber Essentials that requires organisations to complete a self-assessment questionnaire, with responses independently reviewed by an external certifying body. - If required, further more in-depth vulnerability tests such as Cyber Essentials PLUS that, additional to the requirements of Cyber Essentials, carries out tests of the systems by an external certifying body, using a range of tools and techniques that analyses, identifies and classifies the security vulnerabilities in a computer, server, network, or communications infrastructure.